Differentially Private Oblivious RAM: overview

 \subsection{Approach Overview}

-Root ORAM protocol can be split into three components, the access, the new mapping and the eviction.
+\ourprotocol{} protocol can broadly be split into four components, the storage, the access, the new mapping and the eviction.
 These are briefly described below.
-As Path ORAM is an instantiation of Root ORAM, the protocols are very similar in their structure but have important subtle differences.

-Since we demonstrate the feasibility of having a tunable ORAM architecture, we just need to show the existence of such a trade-off. \textit{In particular, we do not claim this construction to be the optimal way of achieving trade-offs.} We choose the server-side storage to be stored in a partial binary tree where each node is a bucket which can hold up to $Z$ data blocks.
+The notation for Root ORAM is illustrated in Table~\ref{table:notationrootoram}.
+Tree-based ORAMs make a relatively easy proof-of-concept to demonstrate the benefits of DP-ORAMs and hence we construct \ourprotocol{} as a tree-based ORAM.

+\textbf{Storage: }The data to be outsourced is assumed to be split into units called blocks.
+Blocks are stored at the server-side storage in $2^k$ binary trees, each with a depth of $L-k$.
+For simplicity of proofs, we call each of these trees as ``sub-trees'' as they can be thought of as sub-trees of a larger virtual tree (cf Fig.~\ref{fig:rootoram}).
+Each node is a bucket that can hold up to $Z$ data blocks ($Z$ is typically a small constant such as 4 or 5).
+This is represented in Fig.~\ref{fig:rootoram}.
 A stash at the client is used to store a small amount of data.
-Data elements are mapped to leaves and this mapping is stored locally.
+Each data block is mapped to a leaf and this mapping is stored recursively in smaller ORAMs.

-\textbf{Access: }The main invariant (same as Path ORAM) is that any data block is along the path from the root to the leaf it is mapped or is in the stash.
-To access a data element, the client looks up the local mapping to find the leaf that the data element is mapped onto.
+\textbf{Access: }The main invariant is that any data block is along the path from the associated leaf to the corresponding sub-tree root or is in the stash (as shown in Fig.~\ref{fig:rootoram}).
+Hence, to access a data block, the client looks up the mapping to find the sub-tree and the associated leaf that the data block is mapped to and then traverses the path from that leaf to the sub-tree root.

-\textbf{New Mapping: }The relevant data block is then read or written with the new data and a new mapping is generated.
+\textbf{New Mapping: }The data block is then read or written with the new data and then mapped to a new leaf.
 It is important to note that this new mapping is not uniform among the leaves.
-There is tremendous flexibility in choosing this distribution; for our purposes, we choose the distribution to be given by Eq.~\ref{eqn:distributionD}, i.e., the new mapping is slightly more likely to be be the same as the old mapping than any other random leaf.
+The flexibility and the choice of this non-uniform distribution is given in Section~\ref{sec:newmodel}.

+The intuition behind using a non-uniform distribution is that it provides performance benefits such as improving stash storage (refer to Theorem~\ref{thm:DPhelps}).
+At the same time, we theoretically quantify the security impact of non-uniform distributions using the framework of differential privacy (refer to Theorem~\ref{thm:epsilon}).

-Finally, new randomized encryptions are generated and all the data is written back with elements being pushed down further in the tree if possible (towards the leaf) and if new elements can be written back to the tree.
+\textbf{Eviction: }Finally, new randomized encryptions are generated and all the data (including some blocks from the stash) are written to the accessed path with blocks being pushed as further down the path as possible (towards the leaf). \ourprotocol{} also uses the recursion technique developed previously~\cite{tree_based_orams, SSSoram, pathoram} to store the mapping in smaller ORAMs.